-However, under the Code of Civil Procedures, attorneys have the right to refuse testimony concerning the communication with the client and are not obliged to produce the documents exchanged with the clients.
-While clients do not have the right to refuse testimony concerning the communication with their attorneys, clients are not obligated to produce the documents exchanged with their attorneys under the prevailing view of the Code of Civil Procedures.
+However, under the Code of Civil Procedures, attorneys have the right to refuse testimony concerning communication with clients and are not obliged to produce documents exchanged with clients.
+While clients do not have the right to refuse testimony concerning communication with their attorneys, clients are not obligated to produce documents exchanged with their attorneys under the prevailing view of the Code of Civil Procedures.